cfbuenabadn/cfbuenabadn.github.io/README.md

 ### Alternative splicing in single cells

 Observations of alternative splicing with scRNA-seq led to an unexpected observation: in a homogeneous population of single cells, most cells consistently show either one isoform or another of the same gene, but they rarely produce both.
-In other words, the apparent distribution of the Percent Spliced-In (&Psi) of isoforms is bimodal and mostly binary.
-In [recent work](https://elifesciences.org/articles/54603), I showed that the distortion of the observed $Psi by low capture efficiency and amplification biases are the main source of this apparent bimodality in full-transcript scRNA-seq data.
+In other words, the apparent distribution of the Percent Spliced-In (Ψ) of isoforms is bimodal and mostly binary.
+In [recent work](https://elifesciences.org/articles/54603), I showed that the distortion of the observed Ψ by low capture efficiency and amplification biases are the main source of this apparent bimodality in full-transcript scRNA-seq data.
 The challenge for Computational Biologists ahead is to account for these biases in the analysis of informative alternative splicing at the single cell level.

 ### Regulation of poison exon splicing